alvr-org/ALVR/wiki/Linux-Troubleshooting.md

-## Black screen even when SteamVR shows movement
+## (!
+Mandatory, apply fix if not applied yet !)
+Black screen even when SteamVR shows movement, Dashboard not detecting launched ALVR/SteamVR

 The steam runtimes SteamVR runs in break the alvr driver loaded by SteamVR.
 This causes the screen to stay black on the headset or an error to be reported that the pipewire device is missing or can even result in SteamVR crashing.